nlmaca/Enecsys_Dashboard/README.md

 # Enecsys_Dashboard
-is based on the need for a Dashboard to monitor on a local server.
+is based on the need for a Solar Dashboard to monitor on a local server. to monitor the enecsys inverters

 It needs the database of the script that Omoerkbeek generates: https://github.com/omoerbeek/e2pv